BeauUittenbogaard/ComputerScienceAssignment/README.md

   Extracts model words from product titles and uses those model words to construct a binary matrix of which titles contains which model words.

 - MinHashing:
-  Generates signatures for product titles using MinHashing, which compresses the title features into compact representations.
+  Generates signatures for product titles using MinHashing, which compresses the product features into compact representations.

 - Locality-Sensitive Hashing (LSH):
   Uses LSH to group similar products together, reducing the number of comparisons needed.